thomasforth/MS4Plugin/README.md

 # MS4Plugin

 A third-party Phonegap plugin that implements the Moodstocks v4 SDK for Android.
-It is developed by Thomas Forth at [imactivate](http://www.imactivate.com/).
+It is developed by Thomas Forth at [imactivate](http://www.imactivate.com/) and tested on Phonegap v3.1, on Windows and Mac, in Eclipse.
+Small changes in installation procedure may be required with newer version of Phonegap but we foresee no major compatibility issues.

 Until I have a few installation guide [watch this video](https://www.youtube.com/watch?v=TgIBX6r1nl4).

 #### Installation
-Installation is via the Phonegap CLI **but requires additional steps** similar to those in previous versions.
+Installation is via the Phonegap CLI as with the v3.7 plugin but requires ** slightly different steps** later in the installation.

 1. The native-code portion of the Moodstocks v4.x SDK (Eclipse) needs [downloading](https://moodstocks.com/downloads/) and adding to the project.
 2. The MainActivity.java class needs moving to the `your.package.name` package you chose when creating your project using the Phonegap CLI.